Davos: Religion

 From the 2000 census, 5,321 residents (46.6% of the population) belonged to the Swiss Reformed Church while 3,950 residents (34.6%) are Roman Catholic.
 Of the rest of the population, there were 10 individuals (or about 0.09% of the population) who belong to the Christian Catholic faith, 439 individuals (3.85% of the population) who belonged to the Orthodox Church, 274 (2.40%) who belonged to another Christian church, 79 (0.69%) who were Muslim, 56 (0.49%) who belonged to another faith (not listed), and eight residents (0.07%) were Jewish.
 In addition, 832 residents (7.29%) belonged to no faith, were agnostic or atheist, and 448 individuals (3.92%) did not answer the question.

 Sports

 Davos's ice hockey team, HC Davos, plays in the National League (NL).
 Their home arena is the Vaillant Arena.
 In December of each year, the team and arena host the Spengler Cup, an international tournament first held in 1923.

 Besides cross-country skiing, offering some 97 km of pistes, Davos has the largest natural ice skating field in Europe.
 Bandy is occasionally played there.
 An international tournament, starting in 2014, has been organised.
 The 1913 European Bandy Championships in Davos is so far the only one of its kind.

+Davos has long been a place for the devotees of ice skating, as well as the sport of figure skating.
+The Dutch, Germans, and Russians have skated there as early as the 1860s.
+In 1877, the Hotel Belvédère opened a rink used mostly by British skaters; according to figure skating historian James R. Hines, a second rink was opened shortly afterwards to accommodate skaters from Germany and Russia.
+The Davos Skating Club, which eventually had over 200 members from all over the world, was formed in 1880.
+Davos hosted eleven World Championships in the years before World War II.

 There are six main ski areas in winter, with a total of 320 km of slopes: